 The entire posterior surface below the spiral groove offers an origin to the medial head of the triceps brachii.

-- It is flattened from before backwards and expanded from side to side.
+The lower end of the humerus is flattened from before backwards and expanded from side to side.
+It contains the following features:

-- The capitulum (rounded convex projection laterally) articulates along with the head of radius.
+- The capitulum (rounded convex projection laterally) articulates along with the head of the radius.

-- The trochlea (pulley-shaped projection medially) articulates with the trochlear notch of ulna.
+- The trochlea (pulley-shaped projection medially) articulates with the trochlear notch of the ulna.

 - The ulnar nerve is associated with the posterior surface of the medial epicondyle.